harbur/captain/README.md

 # Introduction

-Captain, the CLI build tool for Docker made for Continuous Integration / Continuous Delivery
+Captain - Convert your Git workflow to Docker containers ready for Continuous Delivery

-Ditch your Makefiles and use a yaml format to describe your docker build process.
+Define your workflow in the `captain.yaml` and use captain to your Continuous Delivery service to create containers for each commit, test them and push them to your registry only when tests passes.

 ## Documentation